DavideNardone/DeepCatnDogRecognition/README.md

 The latter network is a pre-trained network and it works by loading its proper weights which can be downloaded at the following link: <br>
 http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/ that need to be located at the root of the project folder.

-To reproduce the submission test useful for classify the test set, run the following command:
+To create the submission test useful for classifying the test set, run the following command:

 `python create_test_submission.py <MODEL>`